 “19,” Blue says.

-“Okay, so Leaf’s is fastest, that was evident quickly, and Blue looked like it had a faster reaction time.
+“So Leaf’s is fastest, that was evident quickly, and Blue’s looked like it had a faster reaction time.
 More importantly, I saw exactly what I was afraid of when I suggested the exercise.
 Our pokemon don’t know how to work together well.
 We need to work on coordinating their attacks, especially when using the same pokemon.”

 “You should also nickname your pokemon,” Blue says.
 “Three syllables is a lot.”
 Leaf nods.